mchalski/mtls-ambassador-poc/README.md

 `registry.mender.io/mendersoftware/mtls-ambassador:master`

 ## Run
-The Ambassador works against the hardcoded `staging.hosted.mender.io:443` backend (parametrize this as an improvement).

 You need several pieces of configuration:
 - an mTLS CA certificate in PEM format (=tenant's certificate), e.g.:
     - `certs/tenant-ca/tenant-foo.ca.pem`,